Subscribe

 ai development price

 The ITRex team proposed creating a neural network based on Python frameworks (PyTorch, TensorFlow) that would process abstract paintings, learn the artist’s trademark style, generate similar pictures, and display them on the artist’s official website.
-For the MVP version, we suggested using the Instagram-like 1000 x 1000 image resolution and deploy the AI solution locally, leaving an option to port the system to the cloud in the future.
+For the MVP version, we recommended using an Instagram-like 1000 x 1000 image resolution and deploying the AI solution locally, with the option to migrate the system to the cloud in the future.

-Depending on the type of training data (e.g., abstract vs. figurative art), image resolution (HD vs. low-resolution output images), and deployment approach, the cost of building an MVP version of an artificial intelligence system like this could reach $19-34 thousand.
+Depending on the type of training data (e.g., abstract vs. figurative art), image resolution (HD vs. low-resolution output images), and deployment approach, the cost of building an MVP version of an artificial intelligence system like this could reach $19,000-34,000.

-If your company is considering developing a generative AI solution, check out our guide on Gen AI costs.
-The article highlights key approaches to generative AI implementation, including using commercially available tools as is and retraining open-source models.
-Additionally, we recommend you study our blog post on machine learning implementation costs.
+Also, if your company is considering developing a generative AI solution, explore our guide on Gen AI costs and the Gen AI eBook for business leaders.
+The materials discuss key approaches to generative AI implementation, such as using commercially available tools without modification and retraining open-source models.
+Furthermore, we recommend that you read our blog posts on machine learning costs and the cost of implementing artificial intelligence in healthcare.

 How to reduce AI costs — and start benefiting from artificial intelligence ASAP